 This contributes to the scent wearing off more rapidly.
-If the scent is something which concerns you, feel free to add essential oils to provide the shampoo with a different scent.
+If the scent is something that concerns you, feel free to add essential oils to provide the shampoo with a different scent.
 You can choose to leave your hair smelling more like mint, lavender, or oranges (to name a few).
 Don’t add too much, though.
 Essential oils are famously potent.

 Another benefit of this type of shampoo is that it usually isn’t a daily-use shampoo.
 You don’t need to use it every day, which means that you will be using less of it overall.
-This saves some money, time in the shower, and your hair from over-exposure to any less-desired ingredients which the shampoo may have.
+This saves some money, time in the shower, and your hair from over-exposure to any less-desirable ingredients which the shampoo may have.

-Finally, Apple Cider Vinegar shampoo can help to slow, negate or reverse hair loss as well.
-Nothing is guaranteed, of course, but as a known benefit of Apple Cider Vinegar it can apply doubly in the shampoo.
-People use Apple Cider Vinegar for hair loss; why not Apple Cider Vinegar shampoo?
+Finally, apple cider vinegar shampoo can help to slow, negate, or reverse hair loss as well.
+Nothing is guaranteed, of course.
+But as a known benefit of apple cider vinegar, it can apply doubly in the shampoo.
+People use apple cider vinegar for hair loss; why not apple cider vinegar shampoo?

 Can I Mix Apple Cider Vinegar With My Shampoo?

 Use the blend twice a week (a few days apart, ideally), and notice how your hair and scalp respond.
-Following up is crucial, since you need to know whether you should change the formula or not, or maybe not use as much.
+Following up is crucial since you need to know whether you should change the formula or not, or maybe not use as much.

-Adding Apple Cider Vinegar to your shampoo means that you will not need to use a conditioner.
+Adding apple cider vinegar to your shampoo means that you will not need to use a conditioner.
 The shampoo/ACV blend acts as a 2-in-1 product.
 I have never been a big fan of 2-in-1 or 3-in-1 types of products.
 I always believed that every product has its place, and that combining the two (or more) actions make those actions less effective, overall.
-When it comes to an Apple Cider Vinegar blend, you can skip the conditioner – at least for a week or two – and see how your hair does in its absence.
+When it comes to an apple cider vinegar blend, you can skip the conditioner -- at least for a week or two -- and see how your hair does in its absence.